 What you will learn

 This highly-regarded programme has been producing successful graduates for over thirty years and is the only full-time training course for publishing in New Zealand.
 Developed and run in partnership with the industry, the Graduate Diploma in Publishing (Applied) is modelled on an apprenticeship.
 It focuses on practical experience and industry contacts.

 All tutors are practitioners in the publishing industry.
 Students attend work placements in publishing firms.
 Guest speakers include publishers, print and web editors, eBook creators, designers, sales reps, publicists, booksellers and authors.

-In addition, students on the programme each take a manuscript through to publication, dealing with every aspect from developing the idea to selling the product.
+In addition, students on the programme work in groups to take a manuscript through to publication, dealing with every aspect from developing the idea to selling the product.

 The programme covers: